tarantool/doc/doc/reference/configuration/index.rst

 URI
 --------------------------------------------------------------------------------

-Some configuration parameters and some functions depend on a URI, or "Universal Resource Identifier".
-The URI string format is similar to the `generic syntax for a URI schema <https://en.wikipedia.org/wiki/List_of_URI_schemes>`_.
+Some configuration parameters and some functions depend on a URI (Universal Resource Identifier).
+The URI string format is similar to the
+`generic syntax for a URI schema <https://en.wikipedia.org/wiki/List_of_URI_schemes>`_.
+It may contain (in order):

+* user name for login
+* password
+* host name or host IP address
+* port number.

-So it may contain (in order) a user name for login, a password, a host name or host IP address, and a port number.
-Only the port number is always mandatory.
-The password is mandatory if the user name is specified, unless the user name is 'guest'.
+Only a port number is always mandatory.
+A password is mandatory if a user name is specified, unless the user name is 'guest'.

 Formally, the URI
 syntax is ``[host:]port`` or ``[username:password@]host:port``.
-If host is omitted, then '0.0.0.0' or '[::]' is assumed, meaning respectively any IPv4 address or any IPv6 address, on the local machine.
+If host is omitted, then "0.0.0.0" or "[::]" is assumed meaning respectively any IPv4 address or any IPv6 address on the local machine.
-If ``username:password`` is omitted, then 'guest' is assumed.
+If ``username:password`` is omitted, then the "guest" user is assumed.
 Some examples:

 ..  container:: table